tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/perfect-plot-shiny.md

 <img src = "../images/perfect-plot-3.png" width="600">
 </p>

-## More input types
+### Radio Buttons: Choosing Plot Colors

-### Add colours to your plot: radio buttons
+Radio buttons in Shiny are ideal for offering multiple options while restricting the user to a single choice.
+These inputs are particularly effective in scenarios demanding exclusive selection.
+The radioButtons function is structured with choices to list the options and selected to define the default selection.
+The syntax, radioButtons(inputId, label, choices, selected), offers simplicity and clarity, ensuring a smooth user experience.

-`Radio buttons` are used when you want to present multiple options to the user but require them to select only one.
+`Radio buttons` are used when you want to present multiple options to the user but restricting them to select only one.
 This input type is particularly useful for situations where the choice is exclusive and cannot be multiple.

 The `radioButtons` function includes a `choices` parameter to define the options available for selection and a `selected` argument to specify which option is selected by default.
 Unlike other input types, there is no value parameter; the `selected` argument serves a similar purpose, setting the initial state of the selection.